M4rt1n3zz/sf.sh/README.md

 `<domain>`: The domain name for which you want to fetch information.

 `-o` `<output_file>`: Optional.
 Specify an output file to save the results.\
 `-a`: Optional.
-Include all available information.\
+Include all available information.

 ```
 ./sf.sh example.com -o output.txt -a
 ```
-This command retrieves information about example.com, saves it to output.txt, and includes `www`.
+This command retrieves information about `example.com`, saves it to `output.txt`, and includes `www`.